COOLPKU/LTRS/README.md

 Hansi Wang, Yue Wang, Qiliang Liang, and Yang Liu.
 2025.
 LTRS: Improving Word Sense Disambiguation via Learning to Rank Senses.
 In Proceedings of the 31st International Conference on Computational Linguistics, pages 1934–1942, Abu Dhabi, UAE.
 Association for Computational Linguistics.
 ```

-### Acknowledgements
-This paper is supported by the National Natural Science Foundation of China (No. 62036001) and the National Social Science Foundation of China (No. 18ZDA295).

 ## More details
 For more details, please refer to our [paper.pdf](https://github.com/COOLPKU/LTRS/).